-Section 5 of CEAA, 2012 describes specific categories of direct and indirect environmental effects that will be considered in the EA (see Figure 2).
+Section 5 of CEAA, 2012 describes specific categories of direct and indirect environmental effects that will be considered in the EA (see Error!
+Reference source not found.).

 However, to be able to assess these categories of environmental effects, a complete understanding of the changes the project will cause to the environment is required, including changes that are directly linked or necessarily incidental to any federal decisions that would permit the project to be carried out.

-The EIS will describe any change that may be caused by the project (as scoped in section 6) on the environment, which is defined as the components of the Earth, including:
+The EIS will describe any change that may be caused by the project (as scoped in section 6 of this document) on the environment, which is defined as the components of the Earth, including:

-- land, water and air, including all layers of the atmosphere; - all organic and inorganic matter and living organisms; and - the interacting natural systems that include the components described above.
+- Land, water and air, including all layers of the atmosphere; - All organic and inorganic matter and living organisms; and - The interacting natural systems that include the components described above.

-These descriptions should be integrated into the effects assessment sections for each VC included in the EIS.
+These descriptions should be integrated into the effects assessment sections of each VC included in the EIS.